Information for film producers

 The memories of that wonderful place still invade my mind, memories of its sincere and honest people, true friends who I had to leave behind and who, in what remains of this finite life, I will never see again.
 Wonderful people who will be forgotten were I not to tell what I must tell.

 I need no further reasons to do so, summoning all of my strength and asking the Gods that I may not reach my end during the process, I have decided from today, on this cold and stormy winter night, to set out everything we experienced there.

 There.
 The world that only a few of us can begin to dream of and that we all come to know.

 It all began with a dream.
-In it, children all very different from each other were seated around a giant bonfire with warm, multi-colored flames.
+In it, children all very different from each other were seated around a giant bonfire with warm, multicolored flames.
 Located in a clearing, it was surrounded by an immense field where giant ears of corn swayed.
-A huge wall bordered it with its golden veneer and a multitude of engravings and odd hieroglyphic inscriptions representing everyday situations with people, animals and other creatures.
+A considerable wall bordered it with its golden veneer and a multitude of engravings and odd hieroglyphic inscriptions representing everyday situations with people, animals and other creatures.
 That titanic barrier extended horizontally and vertically as far as the eye could see, and beyond.
-The truth is that titanic structure appeared to have no end.
+The truth is that the titanic structure appeared to have no end.

 The youngsters gathered there were talking, feeling mutual peace and love in their hearts, while they bathed in the warm and infinite orange sunset.

 That dream that made no sense, in which I was one of those boys, used to repeat itself at certain times in my life.
 It seemed to present itself again just when it was about to be forgotten.
 Like a loop, it returned in the same way as the time before; that was its special peculiarity.